Consent in question as students face the regulator

 We supported a number of medical students facing disciplinary proceedings after they examined an unconscious patient in the operating theatre.
 The examination was not part of the procedure but done under the direction from their supervising surgeon to demonstrate their skills for a particular part of their training.

-Often, it’s a nurse or anaesthetist who makes the complaint, and in this case a nurse objected at the time of the examination but was overruled by the surgeon.
+Often, it’s a nurse or anaesthetist who makes the complaint, and in this case a nurse raised the question of whether there had been an appropriate consent to the examination following the procedure.

 During disciplinary proceedings, students were asked why it didn’t occur to them that consent may not have been obtained, and why they didn’t ask more questions before complying with the supervisor’s instruction.